 “That’s better, c’mon now, before ya catch yer death,” the man reached beside him and tossed a pouch to Wilburn when he sat down.

 He took a long pull from the pouch, and made an audible sigh, as he relished the cool water trickling down his throat.
 He drank with greater urgency, emptied the pouch, and handed it back to the man.
 “Thank you,” he said as he wiped his mouth on his sleeve, eyeing the men as they watched him.
 He turned his gaze toward the amber glow and stretched his hands out to warm them.

 The man nodded.
 Wilburn studied him closely.
-He was a rough looking man with dark hair, ragged clothes, and wrinkled skin that’s been kissed by the sun to long.
+He was a rough-looking man with dark hair, ragged clothes, and wrinkled skin that’s been kissed by the sun too long.